robreiss/stringformatter/README.md

 # Updates (reverse chronological order)

-2015-07-27 v0.1.3 Added error handling for wrong number and type of arguments.
+2016-01-25 v0.1.4 Added official support for Function formatting.
 Added unit tests.
+Corrected dates in versions for this file.

+2016-01-23 v0.1.3 Added error handling for wrong number and type of arguments.
+Added unit tests.
 Improved documentation in Wiki.

-2015-07-27 v0.1.2 Resolved apparent Window/Linux unit test discrepancies.
+2016-01-23 v0.1.2 Resolved apparent Window/Linux unit test discrepancies.
 Unit tests were time zone dependent.
 Local dev box was Windows and remote test box was Linux, so it was a red herring.

-2015-07-26 v0.1.1 Fixed code style issues identified by codeclimate.
+2016-01-17 v0.1.1 Fixed code style issues identified by codeclimate.
 Converted to Mocha unit tests.
 Added browserify packaging.
 Switched to lowercase file name.

-2015-07-26 v0.1.00 Fixed minor code style issue.
+2016-07-26 v0.1.00 Fixed minor code style issue.
 The code has been in the wild for several months an has over 100 stars, so we have made this the official 1.0 version.

 2015-07-26 v0.0.83 Fixed code style, complexity, and orphan issues based on Codacy analysis.
 Changed this update list to reverse chronlogical order.
 Added Codacy badge.
 No functional changes.